AramZS/aramzs.github.io/_drafts/2015-12-04-wordcamp-us.markdown

 - Added an event handler to route visitors that click on our logo image in the header to send back to home page.
 - Add logic to handle posts into its own JS file, have the homepage write that script.
 - Puts the post ID on a div.
 - In the API you have to keep the resources separate.
 Base the `&_embed` object to get a lot of the extra data and get post by post name.

+# Session 7 - [REST in Action: The Live Coverage Platform at the New York Times][https://2015.us.wordcamp.org/session/rest-in-action-the-live-coverage-platform-at-the-new-york-times/] - Scott Taylor (@wonderboymusic)

+-

 # Random Notes